NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

-Thanks to Overwrited for giving me the idea to write this, and a picture of the new blend-settings!
+Thanks to Overwrited for giving me the idea to write this, and to SvGaming for the blend-settings picture!
 ```

 <!-- 63 dashes/equals signs is enough to stretch across the viewer, don't use any more. -->